 On one hand, we see that bitter jealousy and selfish ambition is earthly, unspiritual, and demonic.
 I cringed when I read the word demonic because it sounds a bit harsh.
 But James in this passage and in his letter does not hold back the truth.
 This path of jealousy and selfishness is not of God, it is the opposite, demonic.
 It only leads toward disorder and immorality.
 On the other hand, wisdom from above is characterized by purity, gentleness, mercy, fruitfulness, and sincerity.
 The latter sounds so much more appealing than the former.
 Looking inward only fuels our own jealousy and selfish ambition thus leading to earthly, unspiritual chaos.
 So, to carry out good works as Christ-followers requires us to do something different.
 Instead of relying on our own wisdom or looking to the world for guidance, we are to look upward, gathering our wisdom from above.
 God’s wisdom is full of promise and peace.
 Because God is always constant, His wisdom is always constant.
 He wants to provide us with His promised purity, gentleness, mercy, fruitfulness, and sincerity, if we only look up toward Him.

 When we choose to look upward instead of inward, we became pleasant human beings to be around.
 When we are self-absorbed, we naturally isolate ourselves from friendships.
 Our jealousy toward other women and selfishness creates a barrier to building genuine relationships.
-Laura mentioned that she was jealous of her friends’ body type, clothing, and intelligence.
-I shared how my relationship with bulimia kept me in selfish bubble, isolated from community.
 When we are jealous and selfish, we look to friends to make us feel good about ourselves.
 We want them to fuel our positive outlook.
 But, let us instead find our satisfaction and wisdom from God.
 When we choose to find our Big “I” Identity in Him, we do not need jealousy and selfish ambition to get in the way of friendships.
 By finding complete satisfaction in the One who is always constant, we no longer need others to fuel our self-affirmations.
 Instead, we aim for them to experience His promises too.
 We want our friends to experience the spiritual instead of the unspiritual.
 We want them to experience peace instead of disorder.
 We want them to experience the angelic not the demonic.

 The key to being a good friend is wisdom.
 The key to making and maintaining friendships is looking upward not inward.
 The key to genuine friendships is praying that they experience God’s promises just like you have.